 Big data is growing exponentially larger every day.
-This is partly due to the fact that data is being collected on mobile devices, remote sensors, software logs, cameras, microphones and wireless networks, to name a few.
+This is partly because data is being collected on mobile devices, remote sensors, software logs, cameras, microphones, and wireless networks, to name a few.
 And the number of devices collecting data continues to increase at an impressive pace.
-Consider how much information you collect on a daily basis; you call coworkers, text friends, take pictures of your dog and check Facebook before you go to bed.
+Consider how much information you collect daily; you call coworkers, text friends, take pictures of your dog and check Facebook before going to bed.

 What is considered to be big data varies greatly depending upon the capabilities of the organization in question that is managing the set and on the capabilities of the applications that will be used to process and analyze the data set.

 The cloud hosting computing model provides a perfect match for big data since cloud computing provides absolutely unlimited resources on demand.
-Cloud-based solutions purchased from providers give companies the capability to access processing applications on remote networks that were not previously available and allow them to access these applications via web browsers or even mobile applications.
+Cloud-based solutions purchased from providers allow companies to access processing applications on remote networks that were not previously available and allow them to access these applications via web browsers or even mobile applications.

 The Cloud helps corporations to save money by providing a means to store massive quantities of data without a massive cost.
 In the Cloud, hardware and software do not need to be purchased or even stored in-house, improving both the company budget and available office space.
 Cloud solutions reduce the energy consumption of servers, thus lowering overhead and reducing carbon footprints.

-Since 1994, Atlantic.Net has been providing premiere hosting services to corporations, small businesses and personal clients as well as VPS hosting solutions.
-We have always been one step ahead of the latest trends in technology, and we have taken advantage of this stronghold by offering scalable, secure and budget-friendly cloud servers.
+Since 1994, Atlantic.Net has been providing premier hosting services to corporations, small businesses, and personal clients, as well as VPS hosting solutions.
+We have always been one step ahead of the latest trends in technology, and we have taken advantage of this stronghold by offering scalable, secure, and budget-friendly cloud servers.
 To learn more about how you can try a cloud server with absolutely no commitment, contact us today at 800-521-5881.